 This week’s question is: “Where do pimple patches fit into my skin care routine and what type of acne should I use different types on?”

-Here, a Soko Glam skin expert’s answer:
+Here, a skin expert answers:

 Pimple patches are a must have for me.
 I keep some at my desk at work and some back home on my bedside table.
 Patches help to keep my hands from picking at the pimples and spreading bacteria, and help to shorten their stay on my face!
 Let’s talk about how they work and when to use them.